Citation, DOI and article data

 As with most cerebral structural congenital abnormalities, holoprosencephaly is visible on all modalities, but in general is identified on antenatal ultrasound, and best characterized by MRI.
 On antenatal ultrasound, there may be also evidence of polyhydramnios, a secondary feature due to impaired fetal swallowing.

 Ultrasound may also show a snake under the skull sign in some situations.

 Below are brief descriptions of the three main types.
 Note should be made that these are along a spectrum and as such, some patients can be on the border between two types.

 In alobar holoprosencephaly, the thalami are fused and there is a single large posteriorly located ventricle.
 Most commonly associated with facial abnormalities such as cyclopia, ethmocephaly, cebocephaly, and median cleft lip.

-Here the basic structure of the cerebral lobes are present, but are fused most commonly anteriorly and at the thalami.
+The basic structure of the cerebral lobes are present but are fused most commonly anteriorly and at the thalami.
 The olfactory tracts and bulbs are usually not present, and there is agenesis or hypoplasia of the corpus callosum.

-This is the least affected subtype.
-Patients demonstrate more subtle areas of midline abnormalities such as fusion of the cingulate gyrus and thalami.
-The olfactory tracts are absent or hypoplastic.
-There may be hypoplasia or absence of the corpus callosum.
+This is the least severe subtype.
+Patients demonstrate more subtle areas of midline abnormalities such as fusion of the cingulate gyri, anterior frontal lobes and thalami.
+There may be associated corpus callosum anomalies.